Strategy, Visual Design, Storytelling

 The playbook begins by clarifying the structure and responsibility of our design organization.
 Zooming out to our Product and Engineering "One Product Group," we operate in a Quartet model with Pgm & Ops as the fourth, steadying leg to our stool.

-This helps us develop a well-rounded and synergistic structure to ensure product managers, Engineers, and Designers work collaboratively with handshakes vs. handoffs across our Agile environment, supported by solid ops and program management.
+This helps us develop a well-rounded and synergistic structure to ensure that product managers, Engineers, and Designers work collaboratively with handshakes instead of handoffs across our Agile environment, supported by solid ops and program management.

 The SimplePractice Design Playbook outlines the collaborative and agile structure of the design team, emphasizing a quartet model that ensures seamless teamwork across Product, Engineering, Program Management, and Operations.